Potatopasty/ESP8266-WiFi-clock-with-automatic-DST/README.md

 You don't need any buttons to set time on this clock.

 Display can be almost any type.
 I used TM1637 <i>without</i> blinking center colon.
-I don't like blinking things.
+I don't like blinking clocks.

 Tested with NodeMCU ESP8266 and Wemos D1 Mini.